LoafJabiru/Claw-game-management-system/README.md

 ------------------------------------------------------------------------------------------

-**To be Updated**
+**To be Updated/Issues**

-1. Log-in authentication not yet implemented.
+1. When logging in, the user logged in is created in the superusers instead of the register data.
 Therefore, the dashboard is not yet dynamic
 2. Only 1 game has been implemented

 ------------------------------------------------------------------------------------------

 Related links:
 ERD: ![ERD](https://github.com/user-attachments/assets/53e33678-ae6b-4fc0-8166-6adea5e507f5)